 Read our full Avast Business Antivirus Pro Plus review (opens in new tab).

 Our EXCLUSIVE Avast business antivirus deal

-ESET’s Endpoint Protection software is pitched at small and medium-sized businesses and covers Windows, and macOS, and with certain conditions also extends to Linux, Android and iOS endpoints as well.
+ESET PROTECT (opens in new tab) is pitched at small and medium-sized businesses and covers Windows, and macOS, and with certain conditions also extends to Linux, Android and iOS endpoints as well.